Table of Contents

 The following events impact the prices of crude futures.

-• News Events worldwide (it can be during the day or night time, as futures are traded 24 hours a day.)
+- News Events worldwide (it can be during the day or night, as futures are traded 24 hours a day.)

-• Geopolitical tensions in the middle east nations can create supply disruptions.
+- Geopolitical tensions in the Middle Eastern nations can create supply disruptions.

 Another thing impacting crude prices is the value of the American dollar.
 If the dollar’s price is high, it will hike the crude prices, whereas a lower dollar rate would support the oil rates.
-Crude futures go parallel with the stock market, but they go in the opposite direction like gold.
+Crude futures go parallel with the stock market but go in the opposite direction, like gold.

-A stable and growing economy, along with a soaring market, can indeed prove a boon for higher crude oil rates.
-When oil prices hike dramatically and reach levels like $100 per barrel, it would only harm the economy.
-A trader has to keep him/herself on track with all these news and changes and work on the trading strategy accordingly to avoid losses and make profitable trades.
+A stable and growing economy and a soaring market can prove a boon for higher crude oil rates.
+When oil prices hike dramatically and reach $100 per barrel, it would only harm the economy.
+Traders must keep track of all this news and change and work on their strategy accordingly to avoid losses and make profitable trades.

 Price Fluctuations in Trading Crude Futures